Search

 The civil penalty process begins with UK Immigration officials visiting a business premises when the Home Office suspects the business to be employing illegal workers.
 These types of visits can be made with or without notice, but are normally without prior notice being given.

-If your business has received an Information Request or Civil Penalty Notice from the Home Office, please contact our UK immigration team, who have a great deal of expertise in this area and who have successfully represented clients in quashing civil penalties at both the early and latter stages of the civil penalty process.
+If your business has received an Information Request or Civil Penalty Notice from the Home Office, please contact our UK immigration lawyers, who have a great deal of expertise in this area and who have successfully represented clients in quashing civil penalties at both the early and latter stages of the civil penalty process.

 We can also assist your business with implementing the correct right to work check processes to avoid illegal workers and always ensure that your business has established a statutory excuse against any potential civil penalty.